hanschowhs/Mini-Linter/README.md

 In this project, you will use what you know about iterating over arrays to improve the quality of a paragraph and gather some information about that paragraph.

 This is the same type of work that word processing software does.
 Additionally, you may have heard of linting, a process by which text is evaluated and improved by an application.
 In this project, you will create a miniature version of a linter using array methods that you have learned.

-Linting (a process by which text is evaluated and improved by an application) using simple JavaScript.
-Based on a mini-project done on the JavaScript course at Codecademy.

 Tasks